Updated April 202615 min read

 Can I use an online PCA training course?

-Only if it is specifically approved by ADH and includes the mandatory 16 hours of supervised 'hands-on' practical experience directed by an RN.
+Only if it is specifically approved by ADH and includes the mandatory 16 hours of supervised hands-on practical experience directed by an RN.

 How long is the license valid?